loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  3. The unit test is passing, despite the fact that it's not setting up any data at all!

-Let's take a look at the acceptance test first.
+Examine the acceptance test first.
 A quick review of the source code should tell us what's the problem - the test is relying on `givenEmptyDatabase` and `givenProduct` helpers, but these helpers are not fully implemented yet.
-Let's fix that reusing the helpers from our integration test - move the helpers to `test/helpers/database.helpers.ts` and update both the acceptance and the integration tests to import the helpers from there.
+Fix that by reusing the helpers from the integration test: Move the helpers to `test/helpers/database.helpers.ts` and update both the acceptance and the integration tests to import the helpers from there.

 To find out why the API smoke test is failing, you can start the application via `node .` and request the tested endpoint for example using `curl`.
 You will see that the server responds with 200 OK and an empty response body.
-This is because our `getDetails` implementation returns `undefined` when no product matching the slug was found.
+This is because `getDetails` returns `undefined` when no product matching the slug was found.
 This can be fixed by adding a `before` hook to the smoke test.
 The hook should populate the database with the test data assumed by the examples in the Swagger specification by leveraging existing helpers `givenEmptyDatabase` and `givenProduct`.

-Now back to our first unit test.
-It may be a puzzle to figure out why the test is passing, although the answer is simple: our integration and acceptance tests are setting up data in the database, the unit test does not clear the database (because it should not use it at all!) and accidentally happen to expect the same data as one of the other tests.
+Now back to the first unit test.
+It may be a puzzle to figure out why the test is passing, although the answer is simple: the integration and acceptance tests are setting up data in the database, the unit test does not clear the database (because it should not use it at all!) and accidentally happen to expect the same data as one of the other tests.

 ### Decouple Controller from Repository

-This shows us a flaw in our current design of the ProductController - it's difficult to test it in isolation.
-Let's fix that by making the dependency on `ModelRepository` explicit and allow controller users to provide a custom implementation.
+This shows us a flaw in the current design of the `ProductController` - it's difficult to test it in isolation.
+Fix that by making the dependency on `ModelRepository` explicit and allow controller users to provide a custom implementation.

 ```ts
 class ProductController {